This Blood Orange Upside-Down Cake is moist, tender, and loaded with spiced citrus flavors - a perfect winter-time treat!

 Storing Leftover Blood Orange Cake

-Can I Use a Different Cake Tin?
+Using a Different Cake Tin

 Other Fruit Cake Recipes